Unlocking the Power of Care: Skills, Equity, and Social Transformation

 Our side-event proposes to raise awareness about this overlooked facet of caregiving, and discuss how the recognition of these skills can be a pathway to recognising and valuing the work of caring, advance gender equality, as well as social development and social justice.

-The 64th session of the UN Commission on Social Development will take place 2-12 February 2026 at the UN headquarters in New York.
+The 64th session of the UN Commission for Social Development will take place 2-12 February 2026 at the UN headquarters in New York.
 Priority Theme: Advancing Social Development and Social Justice through Coordinated, Equitable, and Inclusive Policies.

 The Commission will also discuss as an emerging issue Eradicating Poverty and Ensuring Dignity through Resilient Care and Support Systems – a high level panel in which Farah Arabe, MMM main representative to the UN in New York and Board member, will have the honor to speak on 4th February.